What do dead lice look like?

 What color are dead lice eggs?

 The location of the particles can also help you determine if you’ve got dandruff or head lice.
-Dandruff is more widespread typically, where as head lice tends to stay in particular areas, namely behind the ears and closer to the neck.
+Dandruff is more widespread typically, whereas head lice tend to stay in particular areas, namely behind the ears and close to the neck.
 Head lice and dead lice eggs are also incredibly small, around the size of a sesame seed, so they are not always easy to see.
 Dandruff tends to be much more visible and can range in size.
 If you’ve got small white or yellowish particles that don’t budge when you brush them: you’ve got head lice.

 Once you have confirmed you have lice, by seeing it or the dead lice eggs, it is time to start treatment for lice and nits.
 You are best off with an all natural treatment that does not contain any poisons or pesticides.
 Common over-the-counter products are increasingly becoming ineffective as head lice build up a resistance to the chemicals being used to kill them.
 Remember to also wash all of your bedding, towels, and clothes that the infested person has been using.

 Understand the Difference: Lice Vs. Nits

 Sometimes, seeing if you have head lice is as easy as seeing the living head lice moving around.
 Now, keep in mind as we mentioned earlier that head lice are incredibly small (around the size of a sesame seed), so this is not an easy job.
 They can also move quickly and tend to avoid a lot of light, so shining a light onto someone’s scalp might not make your job easier.
 Instead, go through and use a louse or nit comb to help search more thoroughly.
 Obviously, if you still see moving head lice, treatment is not complete.
 However, just because you do not see any living head lice moving around does not mean that they are dead.